 EMBHs have some interesting and unresolved properties.
-Being extremal, EMBHs will not Hawking radiate, as uncharged black holes are assumed to \cite{1974Natur.248...30H}.
-Uncharged black holes with masses $M\lesssim 5*10^{14}$g are predicted to decay faster than the age of the universe, while EMBHs are expected to be stable, and thus could in principle be cosmological relics.
-Recent work \cite{Maldacena:2020skw} suggests that EMBH may also have finite lifetimes if they can decay into magnetic monopoles.
-The lifetime is model dependent and sensitive to properties of the magnetic monopole, so we will not consider it in this work.
-In the same work, \cite{Maldacena:2020skw}, it was shown that as one approaches an EMBH, there are large regions where the magnetic fields are strong enough to condense electroweak bosons and to restore the Higgs field minimum to its origin, making standard model fermions massless.
-Interestingly, one would also expect in this region the sphaleron barrier for baryon number violation would disappear \cite{ho2020electroweak}.
+Being extremal, they will not Hawking radiate \cite{1974Natur.248...30H}.
+Uncharged black holes with $M\lesssim 5\times10^{14}$g are predicted to decay within the lifetime of the Universe.
+EMBHs are expected to be stable and could, in principle, be cosmological relics.\footnote{Recent work \cite{Maldacena:2020skw} suggests that EMBHs may have finite lifetimes if they decay into magnetic monopoles or smaller EMBHs.
+The lifetime is model-dependent and sensitive to properties of the magnetic monopole, so we will not consider it here.} Ref.\cite{Maldacena:2020skw} indicates that there are large regions around EMBHs where the magnetic fields are strong enough to condense electroweak bosons and restore the Higgs field minimum to its origin, making Standard Model fermions massless.
+Interestingly, one would also expect the sphaleron barrier for baryon number violation to disappear \cite{ho2020electroweak} in this region.
 In addition, the interior of non-extremal magnetically charged black holes will have an inner Cauchy horizon with known instabilities \cite{PhysRevLett.63.1663}.
-In general relativity, the interior metric can only be extended in physically nonsensical ways (requiring the existence of an infinite number other universes).
-It is thus expected that new physics lives at this horizon, and in the extremal limit, it is reasonable to expect that the new physics lives at $r=GM$.
-The physics at this surface, for example, could be of Planckian density \cite{Kaplan_2019} and may or may not violate baryon number in a significant way, and may in general source other fields (black hole 'hair').
+In general relativity, the interior metric can only be extended in physically nonsensical ways (requiring the existence of an infinite number of other universes).
+It is thus expected that new physics lives at this horizon, and in the extremal limit, this would be at $r=GM$.
+The physics at this surface, for example, could involve the Planckian density \cite{Kaplan_2019} and violate baryon number in a significant way or source other fields (black hole `hair').
 Thus significant model dependence dictates the physics at close ranges.